Skip to content

 Someone who always causes distress, confusion, and frustration?

-Is always looking for reasons to criticize and constantly find ways to put their target down and make it feel inadequate by questioning their capabilities and sanity.
+They are always looking for reasons to criticize and constantly find ways to put their target down and make it feel inadequate by questioning their capabilities and sanity.

 The criticisms of a toxic person are never about helping their targets but rather about making them feel small and controlling how they think, feel, and act.
 They are done in subtle, passive-aggressive ways, making it difficult for victims to challenge them directly.